Split season: Basketball

+During the sport's early history from the late 1890s (only a few years after the sport's invention by James Naismith) up until the 1940s, most of the professional basketball leagues from those decades would (mostly) see their leagues operate under a split season format instead of a regular season similar to what the National Basketball Association would use where the two best teams in each half-season would compete in a championship series to determine the overall league winner, if applicable (similar to that of the Negro leagues for baseball).
+Leagues from that era like the National Basket Ball League (back when the sport was spelled as basket ball instead of basketball) from 1898–1904, the Eastern Basketball League from 1909–1923, the New York State League from 1911–1923, the Pennsylvania State League from 1914–1921, the Interstate Basketball League from 1915–1917 and 1919–1920, the Metropolitan Basketball League from 1921–1927 alongside a different version of it from 1932–1933, and the original American Basketball League from 1925–1931 and from 1933 up until 1944 when they decided to stop using it in their league for good (alongside multiple other amateur and semi-pro basketball leagues from that same period of time before the NBA's creation) would all end up utilizing the split season format for various points in time throughout their histories for many different reasons at hand, with each of them ultimately utilizing a championship series by the end of it all (with a brief period in the 1910s decade involving a "World Series" attempt for the sport involving the multiple leagues of that era similar to that of baseball in the MLB as well).
+The usage of the split season in the sport of basketball would, for the most part, effectively end when the Basketball Association of America from 1946–1949 and the National Basketball League from 1937–1949 would merge operations to become the National Basketball Association and later established itself as the top league of the sport.

-In its only complete season, the American Basketball League conducted a split season.
+In its only complete season, the 1960s version of American Basketball League conducted a split season.
 The champions of East and West divisions in the first half met for a three-game playoff series in January 1962, won by the Kansas City Steers.
 After that series, the second half of the season began.
 The second half playoffs were more complicated, featuring a six-team tournament, won by the Cleveland Pipers.
 Once that was concluded, Cleveland defeated Kansas City for the overall championship.

 American football

 The World Football League, for its 1975 season, planned on using the split season to determine the two teams that would play in World Bowl 2 that year, with the 18-game regular season divided into two nine-game segments.
 The Memphis Southmen won the first half of the regular season; the second half was never completed, and the league folded two weeks after the 1975 season midpoint.